gvwilson/sensibleadventures/nardica/nardica.md

 jerking his thumb over his shoulder and making just enough room for Iffy to squeeze past him.

-The inside of the shed smelled like fish, hot metal, and coal.
+The inside of the shed was a humid mug of long-ago fish, freshly singed metal, and the not-quite-illegal coal dust used by the furnace that kept the machines from freezing up in the middle of winter.
 Mis-matched squares of light hung on hair-thin fibers from the ceiling.
 The shadows they cast made the compact machines and carefully sorted shelves of scrap on the shop floor